billhathaway/workerDemo/README.md

     2014/10/31 21:11:56 {http://cloudflare.com true}
     2014/10/31 21:11:56 Finished in 0.517 second

-#fetch URLs from a file and split the work among 10 worker goroutines
+Fetch URLs from a file and split the work among 10 worker goroutines

     workerDemo -f urlFile.txt -n 10